-- Ask your adult recess leaders to try out a game they don’t normally participate in.
+- Ask your adult recess leaders to try out a new game.

-- Share these tips with your adult recess staff and ask for feedback or other best practices based on their experience at your school.
+- Share these tips with your adult recess staff and ask for feedback or other best practices based on their experience.

 - Get aligned on roles and expectations for adults on the playground for every recess.